dylan-keyt/catch/README.md

 I expect to keep working on this for the next couple of days.
 This project has taken longer than I anticipated, but it's been a good exercise for learning and practicing things I haven't used before.
 Even the methodology behind react-testing-library has been good to pick up.

 #### Time spent so far: 16 pomodoros (~8 hours)

+### Day 2 - Evening

+A shorter session to round off the day.
+I was able to add some more unit tests, which means there won't be much left to do tomorrow.

+At this stage, I'm confident that I will finish the tests tomorrow morning, and then I can move onto the CSS.

+#### Time spent so far: 18 pomodoros (~9 hours)